gordonwatts/hep-programming-hints/rdf-hints.md

 RDF works by passing, as arrays, everything from a single event.
 When processing with C++, you need to use `RVec` for those arrays (not `vector`!!).

+In general, when working with RDF, you should never use `std::vector` - use `ROOT::VecOps::RVec` instead.
+If you are using `vector` it should really be under some specialized situation.

 If you put this inside a `Declare` statement as a string, it will be JIT compiled by ROOT.

 ```cpp